kwkin/MobileNetworkAnalysis/README.md

 # DHCP_static_analysis
 Some scripts used to analyze and visualize DHCP logs and pedestrian traffic on a university campus.
 Additional scripts are added to present expiremental measurements of bluetooth RSSI.
-The plots are created using Matplotlib.
+The plots are created using python's matplotlib.

 ## Sample Plots
 The following contains a subset of generated plots.